Phonology-Guided Speech-to-Speech Translation for African Languages: Dataset, Segmentation, and Alignment Quality Evaluation

-The news bulletins in the languages listed in Table 1 were segmented using the technique described in Section 4.1.
-Table 2 provides a summary of the average segment length and the total number of segments generated for each language.
+We segmented the news bulletins in the five target languages using the method described in §~\ref{sec:speech_segmentation}.
+Specifically, we applied an energy-based voice activity detector (VAD) with 0.2\,s padding, retaining only segments between 3 and 20 seconds in duration.
+Table~\ref{tab:segment_generation} reports the average segment length, median, inter-quartile range (IQR: 25th–75th percentile), and total number of retained segments per language.

-From the segmentation analysis, we observe that languages within the same phylum tend to generate segments with smaller deviations in their average lengths.
-For example, the difference in average segment length between Nandi and Luo (both Nilo-Saharan languages) is 0.6 seconds, while the difference between Kikuyu and Swahili (both Niger-Congo languages) is 0.4 seconds.
-In contrast, Luo and Kikuyu, which belong to different phyla, show a larger deviation of 0.9 seconds.
-For these pilot languages, the trend suggests that linguistic similarities within a phylum may influence the segmentation process, affecting both the average segment length and the total number of segments generated.